Personalized In-Store Shopping

 We showcased Find In Store at the HCDE Open House and presented our design process to the Nordstrom UX team.
 At the end of the Open House, we got the Best in Show Award.

-Looking back on this six-month process capstone project, I can undoubtedly say that I enjoyed and learned the most in my undergraduate program through my fabulous team, sponsors, and instructors.
-My teammates taught me how to reach out to professionals, be bold enough to talk to them, and professionally deliver my message.
+Reflecting on my six-month capstone project, I can confidently say that I gained the most valuable experience and knowledge during my undergraduate program through the exceptional guidance and support of my team, sponsors, and instructors.
+My teammates taught me how to effectively communicate with professionals, confidently deliver my message, and step out of my comfort zone.

-I thank our mentor, Wendy Roldan, for guiding and encouraging us throughout the process.
-Of course, special thanks to the Nordstrom UX team (Kristin Gannon, Sarah Carne, Sheila Paschall, and Ashley Constanzo) for their time, guidance, and enthusiasm for five months.
-Finally, I appreciate all my team members' contributions and fun memories.
-This project guided me to become a UX Designer before entering the industry.
+I am grateful to Wendy Roldan, our mentor, for guiding and supporting us throughout the process.
+I extend my heartfelt appreciation to the Nordstrom UX team - Kristin Gannon, Sarah Carne, Sheila Paschall, and Ashley Constanzo - for their time, guidance, and unwavering enthusiasm for five months.
+Lastly, I am thankful to all my team members for their invaluable contributions and fond memories.
+This project helped me become a UX Designer before entering the industry.

 See More